Candor Central School District

-Candor Central School District is a public school district located in Candor, New York, approximately 20 miles south of Ithaca, NY.
-The District serves students in the Town and Village of Candor, as well as parts of Owego to the South, Willseyville to the North, and Brooktondale to the Northeast.
-During the 2016–17 school year, it had an enrollment of 740 students in grades K-12.
-It has two academic buildings located on one campus.
-The elementary school holds students in grades K-6 and the Junior/Senior High School, grades 7–12.
+Candor Central School District is a public school district located in Candor, New York, approximately 20 miles south of Ithaca.The District serves students in the Town and Village of Candor, as well as parts of Owego to the South, Willseyville to the North, and Brooktondale to the Northeast.
+During the 2023–24 school year, it had an enrollment of 680 students in grades K-12.
+It has two instructional buildings located on one campus.
+Students in grades PK-6 attend the elementary school and students in grades 7-12 attend the Junior/Senior High School.